echobind/bisonapp/docs/trpc-examples.md

 ### Update (n-n)

-Similar to create for our updateUser call we will leverage `set` to overwrite and update the JoinTable with a list of newly expected Skills.
+Similar to create for our `update` call we will leverage `set` to overwrite and update the JoinTable with a list of newly expected Skills.

 ```typescript
 const variables = {